mookerzhou/wedding/index.md

 <br />
 ## SEE YOU SOON! 💍 {#hammer-time}

-Here are some gifs of us making our wedding rings to warm your heart!
+Here are some gifs of us [making our wedding rings][diy] to warm your heart!

 <table style="border-style: hidden; background-color: white">
   <tbody>